 REQUIREMENTS FOR COMPANY MANAGEMENT WHEN SETTING UP A COMPLIANCE FUNCTION

-There is no discretion when it comes to compliance with legal provisions.
-They must be complied with without reservation.
+There is no room for discretion in complying with statutory provisions.
+These must be complied with without any ifs or buts.
 These are binding decisions.

-• Organizational requirements
+Organizational requirements

-• Requirements for investigations and research
+Requirements for investigations and inquiries

-The lawsspeech[2] assumes that – although no clear obligation to do so can be derived from the law – a company will then internally Investigations / investigations must be initiated if concrete indications of a violation of the rules arise, even if these indications are not the result of regular, ongoing monitoring within the scope of the compliance function's responsibilities.
-If the compliance function identifies violations of the rules in the course of its regular activities, a corresponding investigation must be initiated without question in order not to call into question the purpose of the compliance function per se.
+The rightsspeech[2] assumes that - although no clear obligation to do so can be derived from the law - a company must have internal Examinations / investigations if there are concrete indications of a breach of rules, even if these indications are not the result of regular, accompanying monitoring from the compliance function's area of responsibility.
+If the compliance function identifies breaches of rules in the course of its regulatory activities, a corresponding investigation must be initiated without doubt so as not to call into question the purpose of the compliance function per se.

 Summary and outlook